spartypkp/accelr8/projectDocumentation.md

 3. **Role-Based Access Control**
    - Three user roles with increasing permissions:
+     - `applicant`: Can access the basic 'dashboard' to see profile and application status
      - `resident`: Basic access to resident features for assigned houses
      - `admin`: House management capabilities plus resident features
      - `super_admin`: Full access to all houses and features

 4. **House-Specific Permissions**
    - Users only have access to houses they're associated with
+   - Applicants can only access their application
    - Residents can only access their assigned houses (via `residencies` table)
    - Admins can only manage houses they're assigned to (via `house_admins` table)
    - Super admins have access to all houses